-Microbes are present everywhere around us.
-The surfaces we touch, the clothes we wear, and even the paints on our walls all harbor microbes.
-While some of these microbes are beneficial and important for our functioning, others may be harmful.
-This is where antimicrobial additives come in handy.
-These additives quietly work at the microscopic level to stop microbes from growing and spreading.
+Microbes are ubiquitous.
+Microbes exist on the surfaces we touch, the clothes we wear, and the paint on the walls; many are beneficial and necessary for our working, but some could be dangerous.
+This is where antimicrobial additives can help, as they work passively at the microscopic level to prevent the growth and spread of microbes.

 Antimicrobial additives are substances incorporated into various materials during the manufacturing process.
 These materials are added to provide long-lasting protection against harmful microbes.
 These additives are different for disinfectant sprays that work only temporarily on surfaces.
 As antimicrobial additives are integrated within the product itself, they offer continuous protection for the product’s entire life.